w3c/wai-wcag-supplemental/content/supplemental-guidance.md

 ## Design Patterns for People with Cognitive and Learning Disabilities

-Design Patterns that provide detailed guidance on how to me meet the accessibility preferences of people with cognitive and learning disabilities.
+Design Patterns that provide practical guidance on how to meet the accessibility requirements of people with cognitive and learning disabilities.

 {% for objective in site.objectives %}
 ### [{{ objective.title }}]({{ objective.url | relative_url }})